Jakob-Bach/Constrained-Filter-Feature-Selection/README.md

 # An Empirical Evaluation of Constrained Feature Selection

-This repository contains the code to reproduce the experiments of the paper
+This repository contains the code of a paper and a dissertation:

 > Bach, Jakob, et al. "An Empirical Evaluation of Constrained Feature Selection"

-published at the journal [*SN Computer Science*](https://www.springer.com/journal/42979).
+is a paper published in the journal [*SN Computer Science*](https://www.springer.com/journal/42979).
 You can find the paper [here](https://doi.org/10.1007/s42979-022-01338-z).
 You can find the corresponding complete experimental data (inputs as well as results) on [KITopenData](https://doi.org/10.5445/IR/1000148891).

+> Bach, Jakob.
+"Leveraging Constraints for User-Centric Feature Selection"

+is a dissertation in progress.
+Once it is published, we will link it (and its experimental data) here as well.

-This document describes:
+This `README` describes:

 - An outline of the [repo structure](#repo-structure).
 - Steps for [setting up](#setup) a virtual environment and [reproducing](#reproducing-the-experiments) the experiments.